How to Create an Online Choice Simulator by Hand

 The seven steps to create an online choice simulator are detailed in the post.
 In addition, an interactive example of a choice simulator is provided along with a tool to create your own choice simulator.
-The calculations for the choice simulator example are done using R, and the simulator is hosted in Displayr.
+The calculations for the choice simulator example are done using R, and the simulator is hosted in Displayr - which is a great software for choice modeling.

 How to create a choice simulator